 The personal consumption expenditure price index in the United States rose 0.4 percent from a month earlier in July 2021, following a 0.5 percent gain in June, boosted by steady increases in cost for goods (0.5 percent vs 0.7 percent in June) and services (0.4 percent, the same as in June).
 Within goods, prices were up for nondurable (0.6 percent, the same as in June) and durable goods (0.3 percent vs 1.0 percent).
 Excluding food and energy, PCE prices advanced 0.3 percent in July, in line with market expectations.
 Year-on-year, the PCE price index advanced 4.2 percent and the core index increased 3.6 percent. source: U.S. Bureau of Economic Analysis

 Pce Price Index in the United States averaged 60.13 points from 1959 until 2021, reaching an all time high of 115.86 points in July of 2021 and a record low of 16.07 points in January of 1959.
 This page provides the latest reported value for - United States Personal Consumption Expenditure Price Index - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States Personal Consumption Expenditure Price Index - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Pce Price Index in the United States is expected to be 113.40 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Pce Price Index in the United States to stand at 114.00 in 12 months time.
-In the long-term, the United States Personal Consumption Expenditure Price Index is projected to trend around 116.00 points in 2022, according to our econometric models.
+Pce Price Index in the United States is expected to be 116.20 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Personal Consumption Expenditure Price Index is projected to trend around 122.00 points in 2022 and 126.00 points in 2023, according to our econometric models.